 C. Petitions for Judicial Review

-Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by October 29, 2012.
+Under section 307(b)(1) of the CAA, petitions for judicial review of this action must be filed in the United States Court of Appeals for the appropriate circuit by December 2, 2019.
 Filing a petition for reconsideration by the Administrator of this final rule does not affect the finality of this action for the purposes of judicial review nor does it extend the time within which a petition for judicial review may be filed, and shall not postpone the effectiveness of such rule or action.
-This action pertaining to the Pennsylvania 1997 annual PM2.5 NAAQS attainment plan for the Philadelphia Area, may not be challenged later in proceedings to enforce its requirements.
-(See section 307(b)(2) of the CAA.)
+This action to approve the Beaver Area attainment plan for the 1-hour SO2 NAAQS into the Pennsylvania SIP may not be challenged later in proceedings to enforce its requirements.
+(See section 307(b)(2).)

 Acting Regional Administrator, Region III.

 40 CFR part 52 is amended as follows:

 1. The authority citation for part 52 continues to read as follows: End Amendment Part